Experience Spook Hill in Lake Wales

 Spook Hill | Photo by @redjupiter

-Listed on the National Register of Historic Places, is a topographical optical illusion called Spook Hill.
+Listed on the National Register of Historic Places is a topographical optical illusion called Spook Hill.

-The story goes that many ages ago, there was an Indian village in Lake Wales that was plagued by sudden attacks of a giant alligator.
-The chief killed the gator and in the midst of the battle, a small lake was created.
-The chief was eventually buried on the north side.
-Later on, pioneer mail riders discovered that their horses were laboring downhill, thus resulting in the name “Spook Hill.”
-When the road was eventually paved, cars were pushed uphill.
+The story goes that many ages ago, there was an Native American village in Lake Wales that was plagued by sudden attacks of a giant alligator.
+The chief killed the alligator and in the midst of the battle, a small lake was created.
+The chief was eventually buried on the north side of the lake.

 And so the question remains: Is the gator seeking revenge or is the chief protecting his land?

-If you drive over to Spook Hill (east side of N. Wales Drive/5th St.), you’ll be able to experience it all for yourself.
+If you drive over to Spook Hill (on the east side of N. Wales Drive/5th St.), you’ll be able to experience it for yourself.
 There’s a sign marking the starting point with the following instructions: “Stop on the white line, take your car out of gear, and let it roll back.”
+The result?
+Cars appear to roll up rather than down the hill.